jtroxel/Objects-In-Practice/test-objects/readme.md

   cut.someInjectedCollaborator = [doIt: { a, b, c -> return null }] as Collab
 ```

 Ruby, being fully dynamic, has lots of options for creating doubles.
 We use rspec with one of my clients, so I'll show examples of that.
-The following is how you can create a "full" stub:  a completely different class than the collaborator with only provided behavior:
+The following is how you can create a thin, imposter stub:  a completely different class than the collaborator with only provided behavior:

 ```ruby
   cut.some_injected_collaborator = stub(doIt: nil)
 ```

 ## Validating interactions with Mocks
+mock libraries
+rspec should

 ## More Convenient Doubling with "Cyborgs"